CurlyWurly-1/PICO_2_W_AP_STA/README.md

 # PICO_2_W_AP_STA

-The purpose of this program is to show how initial broadband SSID and password can be entered without hardcoding via the use of functions in library "**wifimgr.py**"
+The purpose of this program is to show how initial broadband SSID and password can be entered without hardcoding, via the use of functions in library "**wifimgr.py**"

 Original code is from https://github.com/cpopp/MicroPythonSamples